cedx/which.js/README.md

 - [Continuous integration](https://travis-ci.org/cedx/which.js)

 ## License
-[Which for JS](https://github.com/cedx/which.js) is distributed under the Apache License, version 2.0.
+[Which for JS](https://github.com/cedx/which.js) is distributed under the MIT License.